ubntc/go/batching/batbq/README.md

 Batbq package implements batching of messages for the `bigquery.Inserter` and provides the following features:

-1. batching of messages from a channel into a slice to sent to BigQuery,
+1. batching of messages from a channel into a slice to be sent to BigQuery,
 2. time-based flushing of partially filled batches,
 3. row-wise handling of insert errors,
 4. confirmation of messages at the sender (Ack/Nack),
-5. pipeline metrics for one or more batchers,
+5. comprehensive pipeline metrics for one or more batchers,
 6. basic autoscaling to create batches in parallel from an input channel.

 ## Usage